jajoosam/urbansaurus/README.md

 ![screenshot](screenshot.png)

-If you haven't heard of [Urban Dictionary](http://www.urbandictionary.com/), it's a collection of definations created by users, that describe lots of modern word implications.
+If you haven't heard of [Urban Dictionary](http://www.urbandictionary.com/), it's a collection of definitions created by users, that describe lots of modern word implications.

 ## Install